Plant the Perfect Garden for Native Plants and Pollinators

-4. Be water-wise
+4. Be Water-wise

 - As advised above, select your plants with care!
 If you have a dry area, consider plants that are more naturally drought-tolerant such as lavender, sedum, Dianthus (“pinks”), and speedwell (Veronica).
 If you have a wet area, consider water-tolerant plants (that don’t mind wet feet) such as perennial iris, canna, and elephant’s ear and cinnamon, marsh, and holly ferns.

 - In terms of irrigation, sprinklers waste quite a bit of water; at minimum, use sprinklers that have timers.
-Of course, vegetable and flowers gardens should not be sprayed from overhead; this is an easy way to encourage disease.
+Of course, vegetable and flowers gardens should ideally not be sprayed from overhead; this is an easy way to encourage disease.
 Use a watering hose and water directly at the soil level.
-Even better: For gardens, flower beds, trees, and other non-lawn areas, installing a drip irrigation system which puts the water right into the soil, right where you want it.
+Even better: For gardens, flower beds, trees, and other non-lawn areas, installing a drip irrigation system that puts the water right into the soil, where you want it.

 - Harvest your rain water!
 A rain garden is a shallow, depressed area in your landscape with highly permeable (not hard) soil.
 This spot collects rain water from a roof, driveway or street and allows it to soak into the ground.
 Planted with grasses and flowering perennials, rain gardens can be a cost effective and beautiful way to reduce runoff from your property.
 Rain gardens can also help filter out pollutants in runoff and provide food and shelter for butterflies, song birds and other wildlife.
 See a “sun” and a “shade” rain garden plot plan.